CrystalFerrai/ValheimMods/ProperPortals/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.0.2

+* Changed MinPortalTime default value from 0 to 1 because anything less than 1 looks bad in game due to the 1 second fade out.

 1.0.1

 * Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.